 This is not the Deed Rider.
-The actual Deed Rider will be prepared by the Developer, reviewed by the Monitoring Agent and provided on the day of each unit closing.
+The actual Deed Rider will be prepared by the Monitoring Agent, MassHousing and the Closing Attorney and provided on the day of each home closing.
 A copy of an Example Deed Rider will be on the SEB website.